Deaths in Yosemite National Park

 Date: September 5, 2019

-Situation: While ascending the steepest portion of the hike to Half Dome’s peak, a 29 year old woman lost her footing on the cables section of the climb and fell over 500 feet to her death.
+Situation: While ascending the steepest portion of the hike to Half Dome’s peak, a 29-year-old woman lost her footing on the cables section of the climb and fell over 500 feet to her death.

 Drowning/Swept Away